Joel-Dahne/HighestCuspedWave.jl/Dardel/README.md

 The number of nodes, tasks and CPUs per task to use is set in `Dardel/scripts/run_proof.sh`.
-It is tuned for Dardel, which has 256 threads per node, and uses 64 tasks and 4 CPUs per task.
+It is tuned for Dardel, which has 256 threads per node, and uses 64 tasks and 4 CPUs per task in most cases.
 By default Julia makes use of all available tasks and CPUs, it can be manually set using the environmental variables `HCW_WORKERS` and `HCW_THREADS` respectively, see the function `create_workers` in `Dardel/scripts/helper.jl`.
-In some cases it is beneficial to use a `HCW_THREADS` value that is half of the number of CPUs per task, this reduces the peak memory usage but only has a minor impact on performance due to simultaneous multithreading.
+Near -1 the computations use a lot of memory and to reduce the peak memory usage some parameters are modified.
+In this case it uses a `HCW_THREADS` value that is half of the number of CPUs per task, this only has a minor impact on performance due to simultaneous multithreading.
+Very close to -1 it also uses 32 tasks with 8 CPUs per task instead.

-We split the full computation into 6 jobs, each handling a subset of the 32 subintervals.
+We split the full computation into 7 jobs, each handling a subset of the 32 subintervals.
 These jobs can be started with the following commands, executed from the root of this repository.
 The data is written to a timestamped subdirectory of `Dardel/data/proof/`.
 Note